College Factual by our College Data Analytics Team

 The #5 spot in this year's ranking belongs to Metropolitan State University of Denver.
 Located in the large city of Denver, MSU Denver is a public school with a fairly large student population.

 The school has a low student loan default rate of 2.8%.
-Approximately 8,148 students take at least one class online at MSU Denver.
-About 7,163 of the students at MSU Denver are attending part time.
+There are approximately 8,148 students at MSU Denver that take at least one class online.
+There are roughly 7,163 part time students in attendance at MSU Denver.

 6